Winkfield Row, Bracknell, Berkshire, RG42 6NH

 Impact

-Monitoring of the teaching and learning of phonics across the school takes place on a regular basis through learning walks, book looks and pupil conferencing.
+The monitoring of the teaching and learning of phonics across the school takes place on a regular basis through learning walks, book looks and pupil voice.
 Internal and external moderations are carried out throughout the year to identify children who are yet to make expected progress.
 This then supports us to adapt and develop our curriculum accordingly.

 ELS has its own assessment tools which support adults in allocating children into the most appropriate group.
 The Development Matters Framework and the Early Learning Goals support teachers in the Early Years to make well informed decisions of children's attainment and next steps.
 Regular phonics assessments in both Key Stages One and Two provide teachers with standardised assessments which evaluate children's understanding of taught concepts and can, in turn, address any misconceptions or gaps in learning.
 Once this is identified, teachers will plan for these to be addressed in tailored interventions.